Arkime Parliament

 Notifiers

-Note: If you configure a Parliament hostname and enable Parliament dashboard links, every alert will contain a link to the Parliament Dashbaord
+Note: If you configure a Parliament hostname and enable Parliament dashboard links, every alert will contain a link to the Parliament Dashboard

 Want to contribute to Parliament?
 Found an issue?